drbean/curriculum/lecture/saying/slides.md

 Success encourages you and often leads to more success.

-    "The first task the students do
+    "The first quiz the students do
-    should be one they are likely to do well.
-This is because nothing
+    should be one they can answer
-    succeeds like success."
+    well.
+Why?
+Because the teacher knows 'nothing succeeds like success'."

 # My interpretation for language learning